VishalBalajiSivaraman/Time-Series-Forecasting-using-Tensorflow/README.md

 **TASK-2-nb2.ipynb file :** renders the reults of all the models , when the data is scaled i.e(feature scaling is applied to the dataset)

-**I would also like to point out that this was the problem statement assigned to me after the results were verified for the solution constructed in the first round (Data Analysis/Validation using Autogluon API) during the assesment of my skilss as the role of intern for the company.**
+**I would also like to point out that this was the problem statement assigned to me after the results were verified for the solution constructed in the first round (Data Analysis/Validation using Autogluon API) during the assesment of my skills as the role of intern for the company.**

 **Thank you**